Create an account

 Production trumps text

-300+ regional types, well known story with twist ending, 2-3 hours, four main character roles, actors must be trained very young, trained for one specific role
+over 300 types, well known stories with twist endings, four main types of roles, actors are trained for one specific role

-originate with women dancing in the river bed (prostitutes), censorship, onnagata (men playing women), Genroku period--move toward realism
+originally women dancing in the river bed (prostitutes), censorship, onnagata (males actors playing female roles), Genroku period

-the art of song and dance, orchestra onstage, no singing
+the art of song and dance, orchestra on stage, actors don't sing

-Started lower class, inspired by nature, ~600 yrs old, the art of walking, passed from father to son
+started out for lower class, inspired by nature, 600 yrs old, the art of walking, passed from father to son

-stage--four cyprus pillars and large roof, trees painted on back wall (spirits), narrow bridge for exits/entrances, Noh Shozoku (robes), costume defines character, osode and kosode, masks
+set--4 cyprus pillars and large roof, trees painted on the back wall, narrow bridge for entering/exiting, Noh Shozoku (robes), osode and kosode, masks (5 types--gods, demons, men, women, elderly)

 Please allow access to your computer’s microphone to use Voice Recording.